The Importance of Debate

-‘Better to remain silent and be thought a fool than to speak out and remove all doubt’, or so goes a quote attributed to Abraham Lincoln.
-Perhaps this is true in some contexts but my apologies America, I’m going to have to disagree with him where education is concerned!
+‘Better to remain silent and be thought a fool than to speak out and remove all doubt,’ or so goes a quote attributed to Abraham Lincoln.
+Perhaps this is true in some contexts, but we’re going to have to disagree with him where education is concerned!

 From improving speaking and listening skills to building self-esteem and rounded knowledge of a specific subject or topic, debating remains an important aspect of many educational systems, both in the classroom and university settings.

 Debate, whether abstract or structured, such as in school competitions or political discourse, serves as a valuable tool for personal growth and effective communication.
 Engaging in debates fosters open-mindedness, the ability to consider multiple perspectives, and hones skills in public speaking and rhetoric.
 These attributes are fundamental in academia, politics, and public discourse.

 Learning the art of debate offers numerous benefits for students, equipping them with essential skills for the modern world.
 In an era where persuasion and oratory skills hold sway, the ability to understand and empathise with opposing viewpoints is crucial.
 Mastering debate involves building confidence in public speaking, constructing logical arguments, and, most importantly, listening to and responding to others' arguments with precision.

 Therefore, instilling the importance of debate in classrooms from a young age is paramount, fostering students' skills and confidence to engage with free speech respectfully.